5 Reasons Nose Work Training for Your Dog May Be the Best Activity You Haven't Tried Together Yet

 1. It's Great Canine Enrichment

-A dog discovers and understands their world by way of their nose.
+A dog discovers and understands the world by way of their nose.
 Whether they are smelling each mailbox on your walks or inhaling the scents of those treats you stuffed into their Kong, using their nose engages their mind in a very stimulating and enriching way.
 Learning to recognize and find new smells gives your dog a unique and super rewarding challenge.
 It's a game they were born to be good at!

 2. It Builds Your Relationship With Your Dog

 Taking part in nose work with your canine BFF is an excellent way to grow your relationship, learning alongside each other in a positive way.
 When your dog gets to take part in an activity that encourages them to be a dog, and you reinforce them for it, there is nothing better for confidence and trust building.
 Plus, by understanding what your dog wants to smell, or doesn't, and when or where they want to smell, you can gain a better understanding of their emotional well-being.

 "There is no ... prouder moment for me and my dog than when he finds that first really tricky scent and lets me know effortlessly," says Brenda Wendt, professional conservation detection canine trainer and handler.
 "It has taught me so much about my dogs."

 3. Your Dog Feels Happy and Confident

 Nose work doesn't require your dog to be an obedience champion.
 Instead, it encourages your pup to make their own choices, achieving automatic reinforcement.
 This in turn builds your dog's critical thinking skills, patience, and confidence.